Luka Šamanić: Westchester Knicks (2021–2022)

 On 16 October 2021, Šamanić was signed to a two-way contract by the New York Knicks.
 On 17 March 2022, he was waived without appearing in a game for New York.

 Maine Celtics (2022–2023)

 On 22 September 2022, Šamanić signed with the Boston Celtics.
 He was waived by the Celtics on 10 October.
 On 24 October 2022, Šamanić joined the Maine Celtics training camp roster.

 Utah Jazz (2023–2024)

 On 28 March 2023, Šamanić signed a 10-day contract with the Utah Jazz and on 7 April, he signed a multi-year deal.

-Fenerbahçe Beko (2024)

-On 5 August 2024, Šamanić signed with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi.
+On 5 August 2024, Šamanić signed with Fenerbahçe of the Turkish Basketbol Süper Ligi.

 On 10 September 2024, the club announced that Šamanić went home to Croatia for personal reasons, four days prior to the announcement.

-On 13 September 2024, Fenerbahçe Beko followed up with the announcement that the club has terminated the contract of the player, by mutual consent, while still holding the rights for him for the 2024–25 Basketbol Süper Ligi season, thus ending his 40-day tenure with the club.
+On 13 September 2024, Fenerbahçe followed up with the announcement that the club has terminated the contract of the player, by mutual consent, while still holding the rights for him for the 2024–25 Basketbol Süper Ligi season, thus ending his 40-day tenure with the club.